granitehills14/Airborne-Laser-Scanning/README.md

 03B_output-ground-points.json - This pipeline writes a bear earth DEM for rach input record as well as writing a bare earth las/laz file for each input record.
 This pipeline replaces 3A if and only if the customer explicitly requests ground point las/laz files.
 Otherwise this is not run.
 The input is a directory of classified las/laz files.
 The output is a directory of las/laz files and a directory of GeoTiff files.

-04_flightline-dems2single-dem-commands.txt - This is a file of commands to first generate a VRT from the directory of individual record GeoTiffs and second to convert that VRT into a single (or tiled) GeoTiff.
-Also contains a single step gdal_merge.py command, which may be a better way to do this.
+04_combine-tile-dems.txt - This is the command to merge the n-unit by n-unit tiles into a single DEM.

 ALS-Processing_Notebook.ipynb - A juypter notebook built by Shad O'Neel to execute the processing workflow.